-We appreciate the work that disability support providers are doing to reduce the risk of COVID-19 for their residents.
+NSW Health wishes to acknowledge the significant efforts of disability support providers to reduce the risk of COVID-19 for their residents/clients.